toppair/reach.nvim/README.md

   terminal_char = '\\',         -- Character to use for terminal buffer handles
                                 -- when options.handle is 'dynamic'
+  grayout = true,               -- Gray out non matching entries

+  -- A list of characters to use as handles when options.handle == 'auto' auto_handles = require('reach.buffers.constant').auto_handles,
-  grayout = true,               -- Gray out non matching entries auto_exclude_handles = {},    -- A list of characters not to use as handles when
+  auto_exclude_handles = {},    -- A list of characters not to use as handles when
                                 -- options.handle == 'auto', e.g. { '8', '9', 'j', 'k' }
   previous = {